rrealmuto/OoT-Randomizer/README.md

   * Gold Skulltula Tokens can be on excluded locations if there are no checks requiring them (such as in SAWS)
   * With “Closed Forest Requires Gohma” enabled, items that can be used to escape the forest won't appear in the forest
   * The setting “Randomize Main Rule Settings” has been removed due to being too difficult to maintain across Dev and Dev-R updates. <https://github.com/fenhl/plando-random-settings> can be used instead.
+* Bug fixes:
+  * If hideout keys are vanilla, they are properly considered an unshuffled dungeon item for hint purposes

 Differences between Dev-R and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):